OMA-NVM/llvm-project/LLTA/clang-plugin/README.md

 ## Building

-The plugin is built automatically as part of the IR2MIR project when LLVM is configured with `BUILD_SHARED_LIBS=ON`:
+The plugin is built automatically as part of the LLTA project when LLVM is configured with `BUILD_SHARED_LIBS=ON`:

 ```bash
 cmake -S llvm -B build \